 There are times where I don’t want to use my DSLR camera.
 Such as underwater, that would be terrible.
 Even going out at night makes me want to leave my baby behind.

-In the latter case, my iPhone 6 is a great and small companion that I can whip out and take some selfies.
+In an underwater case, I love bringing my iPhone (UPDATE: Google Pixel is hands down the best camera on a smart phone).
+It’s a great and small companion that I can whip out and take some selfies.
 We all do this, no judgement.

 As for those underwater shots, I have a Sony Action Cam with underwater housing and a wrist strap that is perfect for under the sea travel photography.